modem is hot

 People with lower bandwidth requirements rarely experience issues with their modems.

-However, if you have a smart home with 40 connected devices, your modem will need to be more advanced and capable of juggling many simultaneous connections.
+However, if you have a smart home with 40 connected devices, your modem will need to be more advanced and have the capability of juggling many simultaneous connections.

 Symptoms that Your Modem is Overheating